 How does Cortex pay back?

-Example: 10 people lose 45 minutes a day in search, back-and-forth, and approvals.
+Example: 10 people lose 45 minutes a day in search, back-and-forth, and source checks.
 At 220 workdays and 80 euros in fully loaded hourly cost, that is roughly 132,000 euros of tied-up time per year.
 Those are the leaks we prioritize.

 What does Cortex look like?

 Cortex feels more like a calm chat interface with memory than another dashboard.
-The conversation or task runs in the center, while sources, relationships, and the current working state sit alongside it.
-Instead of ten tabs and loose fragments, teams see a clear interface where knowledge, decisions, and next steps come together.
+The question or analysis runs in the center, while sources, relationships, and relevant context sit alongside it.
+Instead of ten tabs and loose fragments, teams see a clear interface where company data becomes usable.